NativeScript/docs/content/tutorials/build-a-master-detail-app-with-angular.md

 ### Setup navigation

 Now that we have the routes already set up, we can use NativeScript Angular's `RouterExtensions` to perform the navigation.
 The `RouterExtensions` class provides methods for imperative navigation, similar to how you would navigate with the Angular `Router` and `Location` classes.
-To use the class simply inject it in your component constructor and call it's `navigate` function.
+To use the class, inject it in your component constructor and call it's `navigate` function.
 Open `home.component.ts` and add the following:

 ```typescript{7-8,22,26-28}
 // src/app/features/home/home.component.ts